hapijs/hapi/Readme.md

 are a process-wide facility and will result in duplicated log events.
 To override some or all of the defaults, set `monitor` to an object with the following optional settings:
 - `broadcastInterval` - the interval in milliseconds to send collected events to subscribers. _0_ means send immediately.
 Defaults to _0_.
-- `opsInterval` - the interval in miliseconds to sample system and process performance metrics.
+- `opsInterval` - the interval in milliseconds to sample system and process performance metrics.
 Minimum is _100ms_.
 Defaults to _15 seconds_.
 - `extendedRequests` - determines if the full request log is sent or only the event summary.
 Defaults to _false_.
 - `subscribers` - an object where each key is a destination and each value an array subscriptions.
 Subscriptions available are _ops_, _request_, and _log_.
 The destination can be a URI or _console_.
 Defaults to a console subscription to all three.